 HootSuite is a social media management tool which I started using in 2013.
 This is also a freemium app.
 The free version used to allow me five different social media profiles but now, it was reduced to three.
 Back then, I could schedule many posts across all five social media platform, but now the free version only allows 30 scheduled posts.
 That’s one of the reasons why I seldom use this app nowadays.

 Mailchimp is an easy-to-use marketing tool which can organize my mailing list, subscribers, newsletters, and marketing campaigns.
 The free version allows me to have a limited number of subscribers, but once I exceed, I have to pay a monthly fee.
 Therefore the pay increases as my mailing list grows.
-However, I seldom open my account due to my busy schedule.
+However, I switched to MailChimp’s TinyLetter late last year.
+TinyLetter is much simpler to use and fits my needs.

 Free Press Release